 U.S. companies and their foreign affiliates are prohibited from participating in foreign boycotts that the U.S. does not sanction.
 Such actions can result in substantial criminal and civil penalties.

 The Arab League boycott of Israel is the principal foreign economic boycott that U.S. companies must be concerned with today, but the anti-boycott laws apply to all boycotts imposed by foreign countries that are unsanctioned by the U.S. In that context, the Treasury Department recently published its quarterly list of countries that require or may require participation in, or cooperation with, an international boycott.
 This list currently comprises Iraq, Kuwait, Lebanon, Libya, Qatar, Saudi Arabia, Syria, and Yemen.
-The United Arab Emirates was removed from this list in April 2021 following the repeal of its law mandating a boycott of Israel and the subsequent actions of the UAE government to implement the new policy.

 The U.S. maintains two anti-boycott laws that are enforced by the Commerce Department through the Export Administration Regulations and the Treasury Department through the Internal Revenue Code.
 Under the anti-boycott provisions of the EAR, companies are prohibited from the following.